MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-ingest-data.md

 ## Bank churn data

-The dataset contains churn status of 10000 customers along with 14 attributes that include credit score, geographical location (Germany, France, Spain), gender (male, female), age, tenure (years of being bank's customer), account balance, estimated salary, number of products that a customer has purchased through the bank, credit card status (whether a customer has a credit card or not), and active member status (whether an active bank's customer or not).
+The dataset contains churn status of 10,000 customers.
+It also includes attributes that could impact churn such as:

+* Credit score
+* Geographical location (Germany, France, Spain)
+* Gender (male, female)
+* Age
+* Tenure (years of being bank's customer)
+* Account balance
+* Estimated salary
+* Number of products that a customer has purchased through the bank
+* Credit card status (whether a customer has a credit card or not)
+* Active member status (whether an active bank's customer or not)

 The dataset also includes columns such as row number, customer ID, and customer surname that should have no impact on customer's decision to leave the bank.

-The event that defines the customer's churn is the closing of the customer's bank account, therefore, the column `exit` in the dataset refers to customer's abandonment.
-Note that there is not much context available about these attributes so you have to proceed without having background information about the dataset, but the aim is to understand how these attributes contribute to the `exit` status.
+The event that defines the customer's churn is the closing of the customer's bank account.
+The column `exit` in the dataset refers to customer's abandonment.
+There isn't much context available about these attributes so you have to proceed without having background information about the dataset.
+The aim is to understand how these attributes contribute to the `exit` status.

-Out of the 10000 customers, only 2037 customers (around 20%) have left the bank.
-Therefore, given the class imbalance ratio, we recommend to generate synthetic data.

 Example rows from the dataset: